 More mentionable Waffen-SS uniforms:

 Newly commissioned after a grueling Officer School at Bad Tolz, this leader is no stranger to danger.
-His decorations show he has served from the early days of the war being awarded the Ost Front medal and the Infantry Assault Badge.
-Moving as a cadre from one of the pre-war SS divisions he trained young soldiers to be Panzergrenadiers shown by the Panzer Badge in Bronze.
+His decorations show he has served from the early days of the war, being awarded the Ost Front medal and the Infantry Assault Badge.
+Moving as a cadre from one of the pre-war SS divisions, he trained young soldiers to be Panzergrenadiers, as shown by the Panzer Badge in Bronze.
 His leadership and bravery are noted by his Iron Cross 1st and 2nd Class and Close Combat Bar in Silver.
+Another very late war, very decorated soldier.

-Like many officer candidates before him, he moved to where he was needed and showed promise, for this soldier it was the panzer school.
-Now on the front, he leads tanks in battle in the last days of the war.
-He wears the late pattern 44 Dot tanker jacket with a standard officer crusher cap.
+Like many officer candidates before him, he moved to where he was needed and showed promise; for this soldier, it was the Panzer School.
+Now, on the front, he leads tanks in battle in the last days of the war.
+He wears the late-pattern 44 Dot tanker jacket with a standard officer crusher cap.
 He has matching issue camouflage trousers.
-Camouflage is very important to tankers whose tanks have become destroyed or disabled as they fight their way back to get another panzer or fight as infantry.
+Camouflage is very important to tankers whose tanks have been destroyed or disabled as they fight their way back to get another panzer or fight as infantry.
 The uniform has been depicted with several different caps, one was a cloth-covered bill, crusher cap, and the other a pink-piped Crushed-Schurmutz, but no further pictures have been taken of them, the caps moved around with other uniforms, as it went in my early collection, and picture shoots and neither would be my picks today.
-The next cap, may be different, like a M43 Officers style.
+The next cap may be different, like an M43 Officers style.

 *SS-NCO, SS-Regiment, Hermann Von Salza:

-An SS-Panzer Oddity, this SS-Mann, Splittertarnmuster Sonderbekleidung der Panzertruppen:
+An SS-Panzer Oddity, SS-Mann, Splittertarnmuster Sonderbekleidung der Panzertruppen:

 Mark Stone